This article is part of our series that explore the business of artificial intelligence

 “We’ve been working on this technology a long time, for about eight years,” Krafcik said.
 “And every company, including Waymo, has always started with a test driver behind the wheel, ready to take over.
 We recently surveyed 3,000 adults across the U.S. and asked them when they expected to see self-driving vehicles, ones without a person in the driver’s seat, on their own roads.
 And the common answer we heard was around 2020… It’s not happening in 2020.
 It’s happening today.”

-But despite Krafcik’s leverage in the automotive industry, Google’s crack AI research team, and Alphabet’s deep pockets, Waymo—like other self-driving car companies—has failed to produce a robust driverless technology.
-The cars still require backup drivers to monitor and take control as soon as the AI starts to act erratically.
+But despite Krafcik’s leverage in the automotive industry, Google’s crack AI research team, and Alphabet’s deep pockets, Waymo—like other self-driving car companies—has failed to produce a robust driverless technology that can run on any road without rigorous testing and tuning.
+And aside from areas where Waymo’s self-driving technology has been fully tested and approved, the cars still require backup drivers to monitor and take control as soon as the AI starts to act erratically.

-The AI technology is not ready, and despite the lidar, radar, and other sensor technologies used to complement deep learning models, self-driving cars still can’t handle unknown conditions in the same way as humans do.
-They can run thousands of miles without making errors, but they might suddenly make very dumb and dangerous mistakes when they face corner cases, such as an overturned truck on the highway or a fire truck parked at the wrong angle.
+The AI technology for self-driving cars is not ready, and despite the lidar, radar, and other sensor technologies that many companies use to complement deep learning models, self-driving cars still can’t handle unknown conditions in the same way as humans do.
+Self-driving cars can run thousands of miles without making errors, but they might suddenly make very dumb and dangerous mistakes when they face corner cases, such as an overturned truck on the highway or a fire truck parked at the wrong angle.

-So far, Waymo has avoided major self-driving scandals such as Tesla and Uber’s fatal accidents.
+So far, Waymo has fared better than its competitors and has avoided major self-driving scandals such as Tesla and Uber’s fatal accidents.
 But it has yet to deliver a technology that can be deployed at scale.
 Waymo One, the company’s fully driverless robo-taxi service, is only available in limited parts of Phoenix, AZ.
-After two years, Waymo still hasn’t managed to expand the service to more crowded and volatile urban areas.
+The company is in the process of expanding the service to more crowded and volatile urban areas.

 The company is still far from becoming profitable.
 Alphabet’s Other Bets segment, which includes Waymo, had an operating cost of $4.48 billion in 2020, against $657 million in revenue.
 And Waymo’s valuation has seen a huge drop amid cooling sentiments surrounding self-driving cars, going from nearly $200 billion in 2018 to $30 billion in 2020.